-Leaving something for your children, grandchildren and generations to come is more than simply passing on financial resources, household items and treasured heirlooms.
-The objects that are special to you and your family deserves to have their stories passed down through the generations as well.
+Leaving something for your children, grandchildren and great-grandchildren is more than simply passing on financial resources, household items or a treasured family heirloom.
+The objects that are special to you and your family deserve to have their stories passed down as well.

 What to Preserve

-Listing a family heirloom in your will is one way to pass the treasured possession down, but it can feel impersonal if not accompanied by a story.
+Listing a family heirloom in your will is one way to pass a cherished possession down, but it can feel impersonal if not accompanied by a story.
 Make the heirloom even more special by including the following information:

 - Who owned it first?
 Was in your grandmother, her mother or someone else?